eebanks/examstatistics/README.md

 # examstatistics
 A little calculator for getting some statistics for a list of grades.
-Built in Javascript, this is the final project for the Javascript course on Codecademy.
+Built in Python 2.7, this is the final project for the Python course on Codecademy.